Chart Color Schemes

 Cooroy has a typical household mix, with a lower-than-average median household size

-Family households account for 71.3% of all households, consisting of 23.7% couples with children, 35.5% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 28.7%, with lone person households at 26.1% and group households comprising 2.4% of the total.
+Family households constitute 71.3% of all households, including 23.7% couples with children, 35.5% couples without children, and 11.4% single parent families.
+Non-family households account for the remaining 28.7%, with lone person households at 26.1% and group households comprising 2.4%.
 The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households